 Why Join As a Member?

 The early support of religious investors was crucial to the success and viability of community development financial institutions (CDFIs).

-Support for PCG ensures that those already left out of the economic mainstream are given the opportunity to support themselves and their families in dignity.
+Support for Partners ensures that those already left out of the economic mainstream are given the opportunity to support themselves and their families in dignity.

 You can help build a lasting legacy to faith-based community investing by creating a permanent fund dedicated to the advancement of economic and social justice.
 You can ensure the values of faith based community investors carry forward into the future through a permanent fund that shares their ideals and principals.